-As a consequence to be invited to take part in the roundtable titled “Will Social Innovation Save Spain?” that took place in the Hub of Islington (London) on 12th November 2012, the participants were mentioned in the article published in the The Guardian the 3rd January 2013:
+As a consequence, to be invited to take part in the roundtable titled “Will Social Innovation Save Spain?” that took place in the Hub of Islington (London) on 12th November 2012, the participants were mentioned in the article published in the The Guardian on the 3rd January 2013:

 We look forward to hearing from our speakers: